040code/040code/_posts/2018-09-07-fsf-frontend.md

 This week we (Jeroen, Niek, Gertjan, Eric and Kike) are enjoying [Full Stack Fest 2018 Barcelona](https://2018.fullstackfest.com/), a week-long full stack development conference with a focus on solving current problems with new & inspiring perspectives.

+This conference is split up in two parts.
+The first two days were focussed on Backend development.
+You can read our post about it [here](https://040code.github.io/2018/09/05/fsf-backend/)

-In this quite short blog we just summarizing briefly the talks and **our opinion** about the talks.
+In this quite short blog we just summarizing briefly the talks for the second part, the front-end part.
+It's  **our opinion** about the talks.
 We have rated all talks, the rating is subjective as well.

 First of all we would like to thank [Reginald Braithwaite](https://twitter.com/raganwald) for hosting the sessions.